chiseanchang0727/Projects/da_project.md

 ## What is the problem?

-- The revenue of our product after launching is lower than the A-class products
+- The revenue of our product after launching is lower than the A-class products.

 <img src="https://user-images.githubusercontent.com/113814545/224621196-236ca839-4ed1-45d3-acb1-3a2488170f14.png" width="550">